Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Impact of Spam on Blockchain Scaling

 \section{Impact of Spam on Blockchain Scaling}

 One of the central concerns with spam (e.g., the one of Flashbots~\cite{miller-mev-scaling-2025}) is that it may \emph{limit scaling}, as additional block capacity could simply be consumed by spammers instead of benefiting users.
+Namely, the concern is that the chain may provision more block space, but the effective throughput available to genuine users may not increase proportionally if spam absorbs the added capacity.
+Recall that spam share (\cref{subsec:metrics}) is a metric measuring the fraction of included gas consumed by spam MEV.
 We now study whether and to what extent spam may limit the benefit of scaling to be passed down to a rise in user demand.

 According to empirical data (see \cref{app:empirical-opportunity}), on both Base and Arbitrum, the total size of MEV profit grows approximately linearly in non-MEV gas.
-Accordingly, in this section, we assume that the opportunity value scales linearly with included user gas.
+In our model, this corresponds to the aggregate value of all non-interacting opportunities created by genuine user activity.
+As shown in \cref{subsec:equilibrium-random}, under random ordering the expected revenue of spam depends on the opportunity set only through this aggregate value, by linearity of expectation.
+Accordingly, in this section, we assume that the aggregate opportunity value scales linearly with included user gas.

 To formalize the problem further, let $\lambda\ge 1$ denote a demand-scaling parameter.
 We scale non-spam demand as $D_\lambda(\gp)=\lambda(D_0-\beta \gp)$, so that the number of users at every price level grows proportionally with $\lambda$.
-The realized opportunity value is then assumed to be $ \bar r_\lambda=r_0\cdot \frac{Q_u}{D_0}, $ where $Q_u$ is the equilibrium amount of included user gas under the scaled demand curve.
-Thus, as more user gas is included, the MEV opportunity grows proportionally.
-Additionally, let $\rho_{\mathrm{spam}}$ denote the {\em spam share of included gas}, i.e., spam gas divided by total included gas.
+Let $r_0$ de The realized aggregate opportunity value is assumed to be $ \bar r_\lambda := r_0\cdot \frac{Q_u}{D_0}, $ where $Q_u$ is the equilibrium amount of included user gas under the scaled demand curve.
+Thus, as more user gas is included, the aggregate value of MEV opportunities grows proportionally.
+Additionally, let $\rho_{\mathrm{spam}}$ denote the {\em spam share} of included gas, i.e., spam gas divided by total included gas.
+A higher value of $\rho_{\mathrm{spam}}$ means that a larger fraction of the scaled block is unavailable to genuine users.